BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 ```

 `@berry-cloud/ngx-xapi/model` contains the core types for xAPI.
 (Statement, Actor, Verb, etc.)
-`@berry-cloud/ngx-xapi/client` contains utility methods for communicating with an LRS.
+`@berry-cloud/ngx-xapi/client` contains utility functions for communicating with an LRS.
 `@berry-cloud/ngx-xapi/profiles/cmi5` contains types and extensions for the cmi5 profile.
-`@berry-cloud/ngx-xapi/course` contains utility methods for a tincan or cmi5 course player.
+`@berry-cloud/ngx-xapi/course` contains utility functions for a tincan or cmi5 course player.

 ## Samples